 Production of Q goods results in costs that are not captured by the market.
 To illustrate the cost of the pollution that leads to climate change, would use the MSC or marginal social cost curve.
 The new equilibrium results in lower production and a higher price.
 How do we get to this point?
 The market alone cannot force the point, so we need government intervention at some point.
 We will consider two solutions: using a carbon tax or a cap and trade system.

-What are the benefits with carbon taxes?
+What are the benefits of carbon taxes?
 First of all, higher taxes provide incentives to find alternative methods of production and consumption.
-If, for example ranchers are targeted for a carbon tax, the extra cost will be reflected in higher meat prices, causing consumers to reduce meat consumption.
-It will then be in the best interest of the rancher to find different feed, or different ways of handling manure so that the lower quantity of meat demanded doesn't affect long-term profits.
+If, for example, ranchers are targeted for a carbon tax, the extra cost will be reflected in higher meat prices, causing consumers to reduce meat consumption.
+It will then be in the best interest of the rancher to find different feed or different ways of handling manure so that the lower quantity of meat demanded doesn't affect long-term profits.

 The second way taxes help solve the pollution problem is to reduce consumption (mentioned above).
 The relationship defined by demand shows that as price increases, quantity demanded decreases.
 Lower production will therefore mean less pollution.
 Finally, taxation is considered a double benefit.
 Not only does consumption decrease, but the tax revenue can be used to solve the pollution problem by funding innovation, or cleaning the environment (if the government spends the tax revenue wisely).

 Taxes can also lead to problems by shifting production from countries with strong regulations to those with weak regulations or without any regulations thereby shifting the problem.
 This happens with everything from mining to manufacturing.